ambidextrousTx/carrier-pool/README.md

 ```

-Now generate and load the demo data (from the backend/ folder)
+Now generate and load the demo data (from the backend/ folder.
+If you want a clean slate, make sure to delete the 3 folders the generate command generates in data/)
 ```bash
 $ uv run python -m scripts.generate
 $ uv run python -m scripts.seed_data